-Suzanne Neil, our Learning Diversity Leader ensured that our Personalised Learning Programs and Program Support Meetings supported our students with special needs, maximised dialogical communication with their families, ensuring that the child was at the centre for all.
+Suzanne Neil, our Learning Diversity Leader ensured that our Personalised Learning Programs and Program Support Meetings supported our students with additional needs, maximised communication with their families and ensured that the child was at the centre for all.
 Our Learning Support Officers did an outstanding job ensuring access for all, by working within the classrooms, as well as running targeted programs for students.